 Halal Traveler Profile

-Here's a look at some other interesting statistics about Halal Travelers from International Travel Week Abu Dhabi.
+The ETC/WTO report notes that GCC travellers are mostly young and family-oriented, with large disposable incomes, and looking for high-quality accommodation, food and retail services.
+Here’s a look at some other interesting statistics about Halal Travelers from the 2016 International Travel Week Abu Dhabi.

 In many Arab communities, restaurants and public spaces are often the gathering spot for men, while woman are rarely seen outside their rooms.
-Therefore, halal guests look for full-service hotels whose rooms also provide privacy and the ability to prepare meals, perhaps in furnished apartments.
-Hotels that offer pool hours restricted to men / women only periods also will find customers in this market.
+Therefore, halal family guests look for hotel rooms that provide privacy and the ability to prepare meals, perhaps in furnished apartments.

 Halal Travelers Prioritize Family Destinations